divanshu-06/Summer-Analytics_2025/Final_Capstone_Project/README.md

    The raw data simulates parking lot conditions across 14 lots, including features like occupancy, queue length, vehicle type, traffic level, and more.
 This serves as the input for the system.

 2. **Pathway Data Ingestion**
-   Pathway is used to simulate streaming by ingesting data row-by-row in timestamp order.
+   Pathway is used to simulate streaming by ingesting data row by row in timestamp order.
 This preserves the structure needed for realtime pricing updates.

 3. **Feature Engineering & Preprocessing**
    - Extract relevant features (e.g., occupancy rate = occupancy / capacity)(for Module-1).